holium/realm-support/README.md

 Remove bitcoin option by @drunkplato
 * Wallet encryption by @drunkplato
 * test and fix test-build by @lodlev-migdev
-* 489 deployment updates by @lodlev-migdev
-* fix for production build by @lodlev-migdev
-* 489 deployment updates by @lodlev-migdev
 * properly refresh roomsManager
 * release-v0.1.1 by @drunkplato
   * properly refreshes roomsManager context in useRooms
-* release-v0.1.1 by @lodlev-migdev
-* 489 deployment updates by @lodlev-migdev
 * rooms cleanup fix attempt 2 by @drunkplato
-* 489 deployment updates by @lodlev-migdev
-* testing builds by @lodlev-migdev
-* 489 deployment updates by @lodlev-migdev
-* staging-v0.1.3 by @lodlev-migdev
-* more build testing by @lodlev-migdev
 * no longer update and commit files (e.g. package.json and docket files… by @lodlev-migdev
-* staging-v0.1.2 by @lodlev-migdev
-* no longer update and commit files (e.g. package.json and docket files… by @lodlev-migdev
-* staging-v0.1.1 by @lodlev-migdev
 * Room connection fixes by @drunkplato
   * now the dial, waiting, ack-waiting flow is set for the proper ordering of handshakes
 * Rooms dial waiting ack flow fixes 2 by @drunkplato